bheisler/criterion.rs/book/src/user_guide/comparing_functions.md

 ![Line Chart](./lines.svg)

-The line chart shows a comparison of the different functions as the input or input size increases, which can be enabled with ParameterizedBenchmark.
+The line chart shows a comparison of the different functions as the input or input size increases, which can be generated with `Criterion::benchmark_group`.